peetklecha/oodux/README.md

 })
 ```

-Trying to define setters on your Cletus subclass will throw an error.
+Any getters defined on your Oodux subclass will also be automatically memoized, so that it is only re-run when the state components that it derives its value from change.
+For example, in the case of `get highestRankedPet()` above, this value will be cached and returned without recalculating until the value of `this.pets` changes.
+Note that if your getter includes conditional logic that depends on non-state information to determine which state properties it accesses, the memoization will not work properly.
+To prevent a getter from being automatically memoized, prefix it with `_`.

 ### Initializing

-Instead of invoking the Redux function `createStore`, call the `init` method on your Cletus subclass; this returns the Redux store.
+Instead of invoking the Redux function `createStore`, call the `init` method on your Oodux subclass; this returns the Redux store.

 ```js
 export default State.init()
 ```

-To use any Redux Middleware, simply call the `applyMiddleware` static method on your Cletus class.
+To use any Redux Middleware, simply call the `applyMiddleware` static method on your Oodux class.
 Here is an example with a single reducer.

 ```js
 export default State.applyMiddleware(createLogger({ collapsed: true })).init()
 ```

-To use a Redux Middleware which wraps the Redux `applyMiddleware` function, simply call the `wrapMiddleware` static method on your Cletus (sub)class.
+To use a Redux Middleware which wraps the Redux `applyMiddleware` function, simply call the `wrapMiddleware` static method on your Oodux (sub)class.
 Here is an example with multiple reducers.

 ```js
 export default State.wrapMiddleware(reduxDevTools).init()